ceramicnetwork/docs/docs/explore/projects.md

 ### Boardroom (coming soon)
 **Governance forums**: [BoardRoom](https://boardroom.info) uses Ceramic, [IDX](../tools/identity/idx.md), and [3ID Connect](../authentication/wallets/3id-connect.md) to store proposals, comments, votes, and other user-generated content for their decentralized governance application.

-### GeoWeb (coming soon)
+### GeoWeb
-**Mutable NFT files**: [GeoWeb](https://geoweb.network) uses Ceramic with the NFT DID method to store editable NFT files that can only be updated by the asset's current owner.
+**Mutable files for NFTs**: [GeoWeb](https://geoweb.network) is creating a fair and open augmented reality (AR) metaverse where digital land is represented by NFTs and content for the land is represented by one or more streams on Ceramic.
+GeoWeb uses Ceramic with the NFT DID method to store mutable files for NFTs that can only be updated by the asset's current owner.
 When the assets transfers ownership on-chain, so do the write permissions automatically.

 ### MetaGame (coming soon)
 **Multi-app user profiles**: [MetaGame](https://metagame.wtf) uses Ceramic, [IDX](../tools/identity/idx.md), and [3ID Connect](../authentication/wallets/3id-connect.md) to store profile data for Ethereum users that can be consumed, added to, or extended by any app in the Web3 metaverse.